lostapathy/scad_bundler_example/README.md

 scad_bundle install
 ```

 This resolves compatible versions of all libraries in the Scadfile, along with their dependencies, and installs them for use.
+In this example, `openscad_soften` depends on `openscad_util` and is automatically installed for us.

 ## How to use this example